 Introducing the concepts of preventive strategies as early as possible in the education of the future workforce is the key to change attitudes and behaviours, and create a fertile mindset for future integration and practical application.
 Students in schools and universities, engineering or technical schools, business schools, environment schools, etc. all have an interest in learning basic and advanced CP concepts and techniques.
-Working with these schools to develop curricula based on current needs and technologies is important to set a baseline for students.
+Working with schools to develop curricula based on current needs and technologies is important to set a baseline for students.
 Other linkages with educational institutions through internships will offer valuable experience and insights to the next generation of the workforce.
+Schools themselves can seek partners for these activities through the use of outreach.